-Computerized axial tomography (CT scan) is a painless X-ray test in which a computer generates cross-sectional views of a patient’s anatomy.
-It can identify normal and abnormal structures, and may also be used for procedures.
-Contrast material is sometimes used in CT for better visualization of the anatomy.
-Our 64 slice CT yields the highest quality images in a fraction of the time, while using the lowest radiation dose possible.
+A CT scan, also known as Computerized axial tomography, is a quick and easy way to have an X-ray taken.
+Our high-powered computer takes cross-sectional views of a patient’s body that can identify typical and nontypical structures that may or may not be cause for concern.
+Specialty Imaging’s 64 slice CT yields the highest quality images in a fraction of the time while using the lowest radiation dose possible.

-Digital X Ray also known as radiography is non invasive and painless.
-It is the oldest and most commonly used form of medical imaging.
-A small portion of your body is exposed to low dose radiation in order to provide our radiologist the diagnostic information necessary to form a diagnosis.
+A Digital X-Ray, also known as radiography, is an easy, non-invasive, and painless procedure.
+Digital X-Rays are the oldest and most commonly used form of medical imaging.
+While a small portion of your body is exposed to low-dose radiation in order to provide our radiologist with the diagnostic information, you need not fear any long-term after-effects.

 A study conducted by the National Cancer Institute (NCI) proved that screening people at high risk for lung cancer with low-dose CT scans reduced mortality from lung cancer by 20 percent.
 This study estimates that early detection and treatment for lung cancer could save more than 70,000 lives a year.

 Specialty Imaging Associate’s lung cancer screening offers those at high risk for lung cancer the opportunity to screen and diagnose lung cancer before symptoms develop through use of a low-dose computed tomography (CT) scan.